StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 ---
-description: How alerts are triggered in StackState
+description: Understand how alerts are triggered in StackState
 ---

 ## Overview